donydony2009/ObisidianResearch/Research/Reading/Speed reading.md

 #### Individual studies
 1. https://sci-hub.se/https://doi.org/10.1177/1529100615623267 - So Much to Read, So Little Time: How Do We Read, and Can Speed Reading Help?
+	- a
+	- Claimed forms of speed reading:
+		1. Showing words one after another in the same place in order to not have to move your eyes.
+		2. Different color lines so you don't jump to the wrong line